 Super Macho Man in Punch-Out!! is notable from being a regular superstar in the NES and SNES games to a superstar who hates and fears over lost of his own fame in the Wii version.

 The entire series is hit with this in regard to it's humor and wackiness.
 The first game is rather humorous, but is still a game about street gangs.
 2 was distinctly wacky but still had a reasonably well written plot providing some nice dramatic-comedic contrasts and what was going on basically made sense in context (yes, even the "Septic Avenger" ActivityWhy?
 The whole point is to devalue property but instead of destroying it you cover it with raw shit water).
 The Third lost this context, contrast and all pacing in favour of more complete nonsense.
 Saints Row 4 regains a paced plot and basic explanation for what's going on, though this is subject to some debate.

 Many Undertale fan works do this to several characters:

-Toriel does act quite motherly in-game, but is shown to have a clear mischievous streak and is implied to be rather foul-mouthed in less formal situations (one "hell" in dialogue—which she immediately corrects to "heck" since there's a child present, Word of God has it that "it's entirely possible she's said the f-word before" and the official Tumblr even stated that at one point, she got drunk and "threw little pizzas as Sans").
+Toriel does act quite motherly in-game, but is shown to have a clear mischievous streak and is implied to be rather foul-mouthed in less formal situations (one "hell" in dialogue which she immediately corrects to "heck" since there's a child present, Word of God has it that "it's entirely possible she's said the f-word before" and the official Tumblr even stated that at one point, she got drunk and "threw little pizzas as Sans").
 A lot of fan works decide to ditch the less desirable aspects of her personality and turn her into a straight example of Team Mom, if not My Beloved Smother, and often a MILF as well.